What low-code security automation is, why we need it and how it helps security operations teams.

 Simplify Playbook Building

-Robust case management capabilities allow you to quickly build playbooks that respond in real-time.
+Robust case management capabilities allow you to build playbooks that respond in real-time quickly.
 Best practices and business logic are built in to avoid errors and save analysts time.

 As platforms continue to evolve, low-code security automation stands out for its simplicity and sophistication.
-With low-code, teams can build automation platforms that adapt to their unique needs – not the other way around.
-Learn what security automation can do and how it can help take your team with Low-Code Security Automation 101.
+With low-code security automation, teams can customize automation workflows that adapt to their unique needs – not the other way around.

 A Buyer’s Guide for Modern Security Automation